fuxelius/atmega_avr_uart_v2/README.md

 	// #define USART1_ENABLE
 	// #define USART2_ENABLE
 	// #define USART3_ENABLE
-	// #define USART4_ENABLE
-	// #define USART5_ENABLE

 > Enable USARTn by uncommenting it, here USART0 is enabled

-Depending on microcontroller, the library supports up to 6 concurrent USART units.
+Depending on microcontroller, the library supports up to 4 concurrent USART units.
 As previously mentioned, they can be enabled in any order and number as long as it is supported by the microcontroller.
 Each USART has its own circular buffer and code, so they work fully independent of each other.

-### Assign PORTMUX & Rx, Tx Pinout
+### Assign PORT, PORTMUX route and Rx, Tx Pinout

 The Port Multiplexer (PORTMUX) can either enable or disable the functionality of the pins, or change between default and alternative pin positions.
 Available options are described in detail in the PORTMUX register map and depend on the actual pin and its properties.
 Select which ever is appropriate for your selection of USARTn and pin selection.
 [ATmega 4809 Datasheet ss.
 139]

-	#ifdef USART0_ENABLE
-	void usart0_port_init(void) {
-	    asm("NOP");                         // PORTMUX
-	    PORTA.DIR &= ~PIN1_bm;			    // Rx
-	    PORTA.DIR |= PIN0_bm;			    // Tx
-	}
-	#endif
+	usart_set(&usart0, &PORTA, PORTMUX_USART0_DEFAULT_gc, PIN0_bm, PIN1_bm);

 > Above the default pins are used, no need to change PORTMUX.
-Only to enable Rx for input and Tx for output.
+Only to enable PA02 for input and PA01 for output.

-	#ifdef USART3_ENABLE
-	void usart3_port_init(void) {
-	    PORTMUX.USARTROUTEA = 0b01111111;   // Set PB04, PB05
-	    PORTB.DIR &= ~PIN5_bm;              // Rx
-	    PORTB.DIR |= PIN4_bm;               // Tx
-	}
-	#endif
+	usart_set(&usart3, &PORTB, PORTMUX_USART3_ALT1_gc, PIN4_bm, PIN5_bm);

 > Above example is port multiplexing for pin PB04 and PB05 for USART3 as given in the USART library given for Arduino Nano Every.
 [ATmega 4809 Datasheet ss.
 143]